tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 **Key Insight** · This detects **dangerous structures** in the serialization graph.
 If transaction T1 (committing) is writing keys, and transaction T2 (active) has a snapshot from before T1 started, then T2 might have read old values of keys T1 is writing.
 This creates a read-write antidependency (T2 →rw T1), which combined with a write-read dependency (T1 →wr T2) would form a cycle, violating serializability.
 By aborting T1, we prevent the cycle.

-This is a **conservative** SSI implementation: it may abort transactions that wouldn't actually cause anomalies (false positives), but it never allows non-serializable executions (no false negatives).
+This is a **conservative** SSI implementation · it may abort transactions that wouldn't actually cause anomalies (false positives), but it never allows non-serializable executions (no false negatives).
 The overhead is proportional to the number of active SERIALIZABLE transactions, not all transactions, making it practical for mixed workloads.

 **MVCC Implementation**